We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In addition to jade, rose quartz is another common roller material.

-According to the Gemological Institute of America (GIA), quartz has been used for at least 7,000 years for its supposed magical powers.
+According to the GIA, quartz has been used for at least 7,000 years for its supposed magical powers.
 The Egyptians, for example, believed quartz could prevent aging, while early American cultures believed it could heal emotions.

-Engelman notes that there’s no evidence to suggest either of these rocks have specific benefits over any other hard material.
+Engelman notes that there’s no evidence to suggest either of these rocks has specific benefits over any other hard material.

 Other popular rolling materials include:

 Engelman recommends the following safety tips for facial rollers:

 - Choose the right material.
 Make sure that your roller isn’t made from a porous material, which can easily trap bacteria.
 “This can cause acne breakouts or allergic reaction,” she says.